Skip to main content

 Who uses it

 This reporting requirement does not apply to A and G visa holders and visa waiver visitors.
-Form AR-11 is used by noncitizens in the United States to report a change of address to the U.S. Citizenship and Immigration Services (USCIS).
-All noncitizen applicants must notify USCIS of any changes of address within 10 days of moving to ensure they receive all correspondence and benefits without delay.
+Form AR-11, Alien's Change of Address Card, is used by noncitizens in the United States to report a change of address to the U.S. Citizenship and Immigration Services (USCIS).
+All noncitizen applicants must report any change of address to USCIS within 10 days of moving to ensure they receive all correspondence and benefits without delay.
 For related guidance, see the K-1 Fiancé(e) Visa page.
 For related guidance, see the H-1B Specialty Occupation Visa page.

 When it is used